Crackdown Launched Against Vehicles With Tinted Glasses - UrduPoint

 Crackdown Launched Against Vehicles With Tinted Glasses

+The district police have launched a crackdown against vehicles plying with tinted glasses and fancy number plates

-DERA ISMAIL KHAN, (UrduPoint / Pakistan Point News - 24th Apr, 2024) Tank police have launched a crackdown against motorcycles without number plates and vehicles plying with tinted glasses to ensure public safety and maintain peace in the area.
+DERA ISMAIL KHAN, (UrduPoint / Pakistan Point News - 25th Apr, 2024) The district police have launched a crackdown against vehicles plying with tinted glasses and fancy number plates.

-According to police spokesman as part of efforts, Deputy Superintendent of Police (DSP) Rural Sharifullah Khan Kundi and DSP Headquarters along with incharge Traffic Wardens’ incharge Saaduddin placed special traffic checkpoints placed at various locations including Shaheed Hasan Khan police post, Shaheed Samiullah post, Shaheed Latif post, Station Road, and Pirkecha Road.
+According to police spokesman, a crackdown has been launched against fancy number plates and tinted glasses following the directions of District Police Officer (DPO) Dera Nasir Mehmood.

+Taking action against vehicles with tinted glasses, fancy number plates and other violations of traffic rules, DSP Traffic Fayyaz Khan along with Traffic staff placed special traffic checkpoints at various locations in the city.

-At those points, several motorcycles without number plates and vehicles with tinted glasses were apprehended and legal action was taken against them.
+At those points, several vehicles with tinted glasses were challaned and black papers were removed from those vehicles.

-He said that a crackdown had been launched under the directives of the District Police Officer(DP0) Abdul Salam Khalid who had instructed policemen to remain on high alert at all times to ensure complete vigilance and immediate response to any security threats.
+Speaking on this occasion, the DSP traffic said that the traffic issues could be resolved by complete adherence to traffic rules.

+He urged upon the citizens to cooperate with Traffic Police for the purpose.

 Recent Stories